mattatlincoln/Numerical-Methods/README.md

 **BUT** we reallly do recommend that you keep a logbook for your own benefit.
 It is good professional practice and ...

-you can use your logbooks in Time Controlled Assessments.
+you can use your logbooks in in-class tests.

-Alos, when submitting work you should attach evidence of your working, which would be very similar to relevant pages from your logbook.
+Also, when submitting work you should attach evidence of your working, which would be very similar to relevant pages from your 'logbook'.

 ## Module Contents